PieKing1215/InvMove-Fabric/README.md

 The mod is licensed under the [GNU Lesser General Public License v3.0](https://github.com/PieKing1215/InvMove-Fabric/blob/master/COPYING)

 ## Upcoming
-Porting the rest of the features from the Forge version
+Porting the unrecognized GUIs feature from the Forge version